-Successful completion of our cyber security course enables you to continue your studies in the Advanced Diploma of Cyber Security, or in a diploma, advanced diploma or degree in the discipline of information technology or security.
+Successful completion of our cyber security course enables you to continue your studies in the Advanced Diploma of Cyber Security or in a diploma, advanced diploma or degree in information technology or security

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

 |Service & Amenities*||$155.00|

 |Annual Material Fees||$220.00|